Airtz/karat/README.md

 ## Implementation details

+* Will automatically load preferences from `config.cfg` on startup if available
 * Will automatically load the default classifier from `classifier.bin` on startup if available
+* Will automatically save preferences to `config.cfg` on exit
 * Will automatically save the current classifier to `classifier.bin` on exit